inchkev/garden/about.md

 view—and feel free to fork—the source code at [github.com/inchkev/garden](https://github.com/inchkev/garden).<br>
 the repository paratactically hosts my personal kevin.garden, viewable<br>
-here, and the files and code that host and generate it. the .gardenignore<br>
+here, with the files and code that host and generate it. the .gardenignore<br>
 denylist prevents files such as favicon.png, CNAME, and node_modules/<br>
 from being shown.